lugres/oprisk-database/README.md

 # Oprisk database project

-Oprisk database project is designed to automate a typical Operational Risk Management (ORM) framework of a bank or a company.
-It enables risk managers to work with incidents (loss events), risks, risk controls, risk mitigation measures and key risk indicators.
+Oprisk Database Project is designed to automate a typical Operational Risk Management (ORM) framework used in banks and companies.
+It provides a structured relational database that enables risk managers to record and analyze incidents (loss events), define and assess risks, manage controls and mitigation measures, and monitor key risk indicators (KRIs).

+The system supports full CRUD operations and incident workflows (from reporting to closure), linkage between risk objects, and soft deletion for critical records.
+While advanced analytics, audit logs, and dashboards are beyond this MVP, the database provides a solid foundation for scalable risk management automation.

-It was developed as a final project for CS50 SQL course by Harvard University in 2025.
+Developed as a final project for CS50’s SQL course by Harvard University (2025).

 ## Specification